I upgraded to Zotero 5.0 and now my data is missing! How do I get it back?

 Then find your Zotero profile directory and/or Firefox profile directory and look for a 'zotero' subdirectory.
 If you find one, check the timestamp of the zotero.sqlite file and confirm that there's a 'storage' directory with other directories below it, corresponding to the range of dates that you added items to Zotero.
 (These are your attachment files.)

-If you recently used Firefox's “Refresh Firefox” feature, you can also look for your Zotero data in a 'zotero' folder folder located in the “Old Firefox Data” folder on your desktop.
-See Restore after Firefox Refresh for more details.
+If you ever used Firefox's “Refresh Firefox” feature, you can also look for your Zotero data in a 'zotero' folder folder located in the “Old Firefox Data” folder on your desktop.

 To restore the data directory you located, follow these steps: